Meet Our 2021-2022 Leadership

 administrator

-Kim Haq is the HPS administrator and has served with five different and amazing board of directors.
-She has been married for almost two decades and spends her time doing work for HPS & National Charity League and raising teenagers.
+Kim Haq is the HPS administrator and has served with six different and amazing board of directors.
 She was a systems administrator in her pre-children life, working for technology and gaming companies during the .com bubble.
 They were fun times, and she learned to be a good teammate, a patient problem solver, and client-focused in that work.
 With kids, she has perfected the art of communication, mediation, research, prioritizing, planning, organizing, and yes, more teamwork, gaining cooperation from the uninspired.
-She studied interior design and architecture at Berkeley and has enjoyed remodeling fixer uppers that she and her family have purchased and lived in.
-She doesn't get dirty anymore, but she can sometimes still diagnose a house problem, and if she's not sure, she'll find the answers on YouTube.
+She studied interior design and architecture and has enjoyed remodeling fixer uppers.
+She doesn't get dirty anymore, but she can sometimes still diagnose a house problem.
 She really enjoys administrative work and creating processes that work better, save time, and make people happy.

 Join our team